 As a result of being involved in this campaign, Rothera Sharp is a finalist for the Social Commitment Award at the East Midlands Chamber Enterprising Women Awards 2018; find out more here: https://rotherasharp.co.uk/rothera-sharp-social-commitment-award/

-To sponsor a tree or find out more about the Trees of Life campaign, please contact Age UK Notts’ Fundraising Team, Maggie Ross MBE and Maria Brennan at 07872 839 632 or email firstname.lastname@example.org or email@example.com.
+To sponsor a tree or find out more about the Trees of Life campaign, please contact Age UK Notts’ Fundraising Team, Maggie Ross MBE and Charlotte Ellis at 07872 839 632 or email email@example.com or firstname.lastname@example.org.